gajdosech2/YOLOv6_transform_3d/README.md

 ## Evaluation of Speed Estimation

-All our trained models on BrnoCompSpeed dataset are in the ``checkpoints`` directory or alternatively can be downloaded from [here](https://drive.google.com/file/d/1l729UFXxHdzzTf1yJuJcpYbtrqPEIfPh/view?usp=sharing).
+All our trained models on BrnoCompSpeed dataset are in the ``checkpoints`` directory (large model exceeds GitHub's file size limit of 100.00 MB) or alternatively can be downloaded from [here](https://drive.google.com/file/d/1l729UFXxHdzzTf1yJuJcpYbtrqPEIfPh/view?usp=sharing).

 To evaluate speed estimation, you need to use ``eval.py`` from [BrnoCompSpeed/code](https://github.com/JakubSochor/BrnoCompSpeed/tree/master/code) repository.